Resettlement

 We are aware that incorrect information is newly circulating, stating that UNHCR offices in Ankara are receiving applications for resettlement.
 This is not true.
 Resettlement is not an application-based process.
 Coming to UNHCR offices will not result in prioritization of your case.
 UNHCR continuously reviews the situation of refugees in the most vulnerable situations referred by the PMM, to assess whether they meet UNHCR’s resettlement criteria.
 If your case is under resettlement consideration, UNHCR will contact you, so do not unnecessarily spend your resources and time to come to UNHCR Ankara, it will not have any influence on your case

 Resettlement is not a right.
 It is also not an application-based process.
-Only few resettlement spots are made available to UNHCR each year, and few refugees meet the strict criteria for submission to resettlement countries.
+Only a few resettlement spots are made available to UNHCR each year, and few refugees meet the strict criteria for submission to resettlement countries.
 Less than 1% of all refugees around the world are resettled.

 Frequently asked questions

 No. Resettlement is not an application-based process.
-UNHCR continually reviews the situation of refugees in the most vulnerable situations, referred by the PMM, to assess whether they meet UNHCR’s resettlement criteria.
+UNHCR continually reviews the situation of refugees in the most vulnerable situations, referred by the DGMM, to assess whether they meet UNHCR’s resettlement criteria.
 If your case is under resettlement consideration, UNHCR will contact you.

 Resettlement is not a right and does not apply to everyone granted refugee status.